 When this happens (and I’m pretty sure it’s going to keep happening from time to time), I know it’s time to activate the 'How to Get Out of a Trading Slump' protocol!
 Maybe you do these things too, or maybe there are a couple of ideas here that you can try next time you get into a trading slump.

-So, here are 6 things I (try to remember to) do when I'm in this kind of funk:
+So, here are 6 things I (try to remember to) do when I'm in a trading drawdown.